Select Investor Profilechevron

 Attractive Valuations and Lower Leverage

-• The combination of rising stock prices and lower earnings for U.S. equities (S&P 500) has resulted in a significant valuation premiums relative to non-U.S. equities.
+• The combination of rising stock prices and lower earnings for U.S. equities (S&P 500) has resulted in significant valuation premiums relative to non-U.S. equities.

-• Additionally, non-U.S. stocks have significantly lower levels of long-term debt to equity and double the yield of U.S. stocks, which could provide a buffer should the market experience future downside volatility.
+• Additionally, non-U.S. stocks have significantly lower levels of long-term debt-to-equity and double the yield of U.S. stocks, which could provide a buffer should the market experience future downside volatility.

-• While non-U.S. equities have lower estimated 3-5 year EPS growth estimates, the asset class appears very attractive on price per unit of growth measure (PEG Ratio).
+• While non-U.S. equities have lower 3-5 year EPS growth estimates, the asset class appears very attractive on price per unit of growth measure (PEG Ratio).

 Source: FactSet Research Systems.
 Performance data shown represents past performance and is no guarantee of future results.